gamemanual0/gm0/source/docs/software/using-android-studio.rst

 Logcat
 ------
-The logcat is extremely useful for debugging issues with your code at runtime or figuring out what went wrong.
+Logcat is extremely useful for debugging issues with your code at runtime or figuring out what went wrong.
-For example, if your app activity crashes and you pull up the log seeing 400 pages of something like this:
+For example, if your app activity crashes and you pull up the log seeing 5000 lines of something like this:

 .. image:: images/using-android-studio/infinite-recursion.png
     :alt: Infinite recursion